Robotics-Research-Group-KUL/betfsm/documentation/docs/upanddown.md

 You can startup a webserver that publishes an svg file using:
 ```
-   ros2 run yasmin_etasl web_server
+   ros2 run betfsm web_server
 ```
-I you look at the action scripts, you see that a [Concurrent][yasmin_etasl.yasmin_ticking.Concurrent] state runs the state machine in parallel with a GraphvizPublisher state that publishes the state machine on a topic `/gz`.
+I you look at the action scripts, you see that a [Concurrent][betfsm.betfsm.Concurrent] state runs the state machine in parallel with a GraphvizPublisher state that publishes the state machine on a topic `/gz`.
 There is a `do_not_expand_types` and `do_not_expand_instances` argument where you can limit what is displayed in the state machine (in order not to overload the figure)